Compliance Microsoft 365

 Why and how to go beyond governance to data protection

 Whether an organization needs an added layer of protection from some of the risks of data loss noted in the last bullet above is still a topic of discussion.
-At Spanning, we believe that your Office 365 data is critical to your organization’s success, and our more than 1,200 Office 365 tenants agree.
+At Spanning, we believe that your Microsoft 365 data is critical to your organization’s success, and our more than 1,200 Microsoft 365 tenants agree.
 Therefore, as part of your governance plan, your organization might wish to determine the value of data and discuss whether mitigation from the risks of loss is important to business continuity.

 For example, is SharePoint used to for collaboration on strategic, long-term projects?
 Is OneDrive used to house contracts and executive reports?
 How long would it take to recover in the event some of that data was permanently deleted in error?

-If good governance processes spotlight Office 365 data risks that need mitigation, it may be a good idea to consider a third-party backup solution to protect your data.
+If good governance processes spotlight Microsoft 365 data risks that need mitigation, it may be a good idea to consider a third-party backup solution to protect your data.
 You should consider solutions that are:

 • Cloud-to-cloud, with robust enterprise-grade security.
 Any solution should be at minimum SOC 2 Type II certified and HIPAA compliant, and encrypt data at rest and in transit.
 Another key security aspect is to make sure your solution uses OAuth — where an admin grants the application the permissions it needs to perform backups and restores.
 Never use or store account credentials or service accounts in the cloud unless you absolutely must.